The best written CV is worthless if no one sees it!

 - You have little work experience or leadership experience.

 - You want to emphasize promotions and career growth.

 - You should highlight employers if you are working in highly traditional fields, such as teaching, accounting and politics.

 A CV is similar to a resume in that it provides more details about one’s professional qualifications, experience and education.
 However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distribute the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.

 You can turn your updated resume into a CV by adding relevant detailed information and expanding the descriptions of your educational and professional experiences.

-Check the spelling and grammar of your chronological CV.
+Check the spelling and grammar of your functional CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your chronological CV, bring it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your functional CV, bring it to a professional for assistance.

 Remember that your CV/resume must be targeted, scannable and generate hits.
 If you have a difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples, CV templates, resume samples and resume templates or: